San Pietro Apostolo, San Pietro Vernotico: Description

-Around the original building of the church, therefore, was built the Baroque one.
-The church is laid out in a Latin cross style, between the nave and the transept rises the dome on an octagonal drum, externally decorated with polychrome majolica.
+The present baroque-style church of San Pietro Apostolo was built around the earlier structure.
+The Latin cross layout has a dome arising on an octagonal drum at the intersection of the nave and transept. the exterior is decorated with polychrome majolica.

 In 1787 the facade of the building was subjected to a deep renovation, as evidenced by the epigraph still visible on the portal of the church: D.O.M.
 AEDAM HANC DIVO PETRO SACRAM CLERUS VERNOTICENSIS A SCIPIONE SPINA LYCENSIUM PONTIFICI SIBI PATRONATUS JURE LEGATAM, POSTICA ACCESSIONE THOLO, AC MARMORATO EX COLLOATA PIORUM STIPE, AMPLIOREM ELEGANTIOREMQUE F.C.ANNO DOMINI 1787.
 While the bell gable is dated 1936.

-The interior has three altars: the main one is dedicated to the titular of the church and surmounted by a painting of Peter the Apostle and Jesus; the other altars are dedicated, one to St. Paul and the other one to Our Lady of Loreto.
+The main altarpiece depicts Peter the Apostle and Jesus; the lateral altars are dedicated to St. Paul and Our Lady of Loreto.
 In the part of the dome there are four frescoes of the Evangelists.
 On the walls of the only nave there are some paintings of valuable workmanship and baroque stuccoes of notable historical and artistic interest that represent some episodes of the life of Saint Peter the Apostle.

 In the church are preserved the statues of the following saints: San Luigi Gonzaga, San Biagio Vescovo, Santa Rita da Cascia, a statue of the Blessed Virgin of Pompei and another of the Vergine Addolorata.